dannyrich/daily_tasks/README.md

 You probably will want to set up a [cron schedule](https://docs.semaphoreci.com/article/52-projects-yaml-reference#schedulers)

 You'll need to [install the `sem` cli tool](https://docs.semaphoreci.com/article/53-sem-reference) to make your life easier.

+Must trigger a build before creating a cron schedule.